newtonproject/newtonproject-org-website-2.0/newton-website/src/content/developers/docs/run-a-node/index.md

    - System OS: Ubuntu 18.04 LTS 64-bit or Ubuntu 16.04 LTS 64-bit
    - Processor: 2-core CPU
    - Memory: 8GB RAM
-   - Storage: 150GB available space SSD for mainnet and 150GB for testnet
+   - Storage: 150GB available space SSD for Mainnet and 150GB for Testnet
    - Internet: Public IP

    For server requirements, please refer to AWS m5a.large or Alibaba Cloud ecs.t5
 #### 2. System configuration

    - System data disk: /data directory is the mount point of the system data disk
-   - Firewall: The firewall needs to open port 38311 of UDP and TCP and port 8801(8808 for testnet) of TCP
+   - Firewall: The firewall needs to open port 38311 of UDP and TCP and port 8801(8808 for Testnet) of TCP
 ### Deploying a read-only node

 #### 1. Create a working directory and enter it